TriadmanInit1/Simply-Carter/README.md

-Carter API - Connect your Carter agent to your Discord bot!
+# Carter API - Carter Tkinter Implementation

-This program is an extract from my own personal smart-home AI system, which uses both Carter and Sanware NLP to function.
+This program is an extract from an older version of my own personal smart-home AI system, which has been modified for this use case.

-This program allows you to connect your Discord bot to your Carter agent, enabling cross-platform communication.
+This program allows you to create an app which communicates with your Carter agent.

+## How to Install

+1. I have created an installer program which you'll need to run before anything else, to ensure you have the necessary libraries installed.
+SanwareAutoInstaller.py

-You will need your Discord bot token and your Carter agent token to then insert into the bot.py file, you'll also need nextcord installed.
+2. You will need your Carter agent token and agent name to then insert into the ai_config.py file.

 MIT License, feel free to do whatever you want with this.
-It's a simple program, but Carter is created by Huw Prosser, who did the real proper work in this!
-Go check it out! https://www.carterlabs.ai/
+It's a simple program, Carter is created by Huw Prosser at CarterLabs! https://www.carterlabs.ai/

 Developed by TheMechanic57 at Sanware Developments.